topdeckmagic/SUHelloWorld/README.md

-# SUHelloWorld
+# SU Bootcamp 1
-Assignment One from Bootcamp 1 - Demo of CodeSpaces for Faculty
+Introdcution to Prgramming